-At the core of Fenwick Island is its commercial district, all along Coastal Highway.
+At the core of Fenwick Island is its commercial district, a narrow spine along Coastal Highway.
 This area provides neighborhood commercial uses, including shops, stores, restaurants, basic services and municipal functions.
 In addition to these functions, they provide much-needed gathering places for residents and visitors, and are key elements to the identity and character of the town as a whole.

-Through the development of these guidelines, Fenwick Island hopes to encourage property owners and developers to maintain a distinct character in this district.
+Through the development of these guidelines, Fenwick Island hopes to encourage property owners and developers to continue to develop an improved character in this district.
 Other nearby commercial areas include Ocean City, South Bethany, and Dewey Beach.
 Slightly further away are Lewes, Rehoboth Beach, and the inland towns of Berlin, Millsboro, Ocean View, and Selbyville.
-While they also provide services and activities to visitors and residents, Fenwick Island is unique because of its scale, charm, location, character, and ocean-front proximity.
+While they also provide services and activities to visitors and residents, Fenwick Island is unique because of its scale, charm, location, character, and special beaches.

 A critical ingredient in any development and redevelopment process is the presence of strong design characteristics.
 Successful revitalization projects in towns that have created vibrant downtown areas have included four key elements:

 - Community consensus and commitment

 - Streetscape amenities

 - Design guidelines

-- An effective implementation mechanism
+- Effective zoning and review process

-We envision a town that is a welcoming and attractive community that more than satisfies the needs of the various "stake-holders" in Fenwick Island.
-That vision encompasses our clean and safe beaches, our warm and inviting business district, our charming neighborhoods, and well-maintained facilities, as well as our outstanding municipal services.
+We envision a town that is a welcoming and attractive community that more than satisfies the needs of the various stakeholders in Fenwick Island.
+That vision encompasses our clean and safe beaches, a warm and inviting business district, our charming neighborhoods, and well-maintained facilities, as well as our outstanding municipal services.